Jpunt/meteor-fontcustom/README.md

 ### Notes
 - `fontcustom.yml` should always be in the root of your project
-- SVG's should be placed where they get picked up by Meteor, so `public` won't work
 - The output-path should be in `public`, so that they'll be statically available for the client
 - For more options, refer to [fontcustom.com](http://fontcustom.com)
-- This package requires Meteor 1.2 (and it's tested on rc-7)